-DNA clue to origins of early Greek civilization - BBC News
+DNA clue to Greek civilization's origins

 But the much more minor influx of Steppe people into Greece compared with northern Europe has led some to conclude that this migration could not have effected a change in language.
 This might imply that progenitors of Greek - and perhaps other Indo-European languages - were already established in the Aegean by the time the Steppe people arrived.

-While the Mycenaeans are known to have spoken an early form of Greek, the earliest recorded language spoken by the Minoan people on Crete - known as Linear A - can be read but not be translated, implying that it belongs to a distinct, but unknown, group of languages.
+While the Mycenaeans are known to have spoken an early form of Greek, the earliest recorded language spoken by the Minoan people on Crete - known as Linear A - can be read but not translated.
+This implies that it belonged either to a distinct branch of Indo-European or to an entirely different language family.